-- Crawdaddy’s specializes in New Orleans cuisine; they have an extensive kids menu and a great selection of local beers.
+- Crawdaddy’s specialises in New Orleans cuisine; they have an extensive kids menu and a great selection of local beers.

 Right in the south of Sequoia National Park, Kernville is the perfect destination for adventure travellers in the Sierra Nevada!
 It’s a little bit off the beaten path, but totally worth it if you want to really connect with nature.
 The Kern River connects the town with the National Park, offering some of the best hiking opportunities in the USA.